 NB: Intending leaders of field parties should note that they have particular responsibilities for ensuring the safety of those participating in the fieldwork and for ensuring that no damage is caused to property or injury or loss to third parties.

 The above code was developed from the "Rules of Geological Fieldwork" presented in Earth Heritage Conservation published by the Geological Society in association with the Open University (1994; ISBN 1 897799 03 9).
 This work is now out of print.

-Held jointly with the Higher Education Network and the Committee for Heads of University Geoscience Departments, this conference will explore the design and delivery of fieldwork that is inclusive and accessible for people with disabilities.
+Held jointly with the Higher Education Network and University Geoscience UK, this conference explored the design and delivery of fieldwork that is inclusive and accessible for people with disabilities.